Nanostring-Biostats/CosMx-Analysis-Scratch-Space/blog/FOV QC.md

 For a given FOV and barcode bit, this gives us 49 constrasts.
 WHen and FOV's grid squares consistently underexpress the relevant gene set, we flag the FOV.

+## Code

+Functions for FOV QC can be found [here](code/FOVQC/FOV%20QC/FOV%20QC%20utils.md).

+This approach is new as of April 2024, and as-yet lightly tested.
+Use thoughtfully.